CAAPIM/Cordova-MAS-CLI/README.md

 # Docs
 - [Overview of MAS Cordova]
 - [Create your first MAS Cordova app]
-- [Full reference docs for MAS CLI][Reference docs] has details of commands to forge, configure and prepare MAS based projects.
+- [Full reference docs for MAS CLI][Reference docs] has details of commands to forge, prepare and purge MAS based projects.

 # How You Can Contribute